Malcolm Brabant: Reaction to yellow fever vaccine

 In 2011, Brabant became seriously ill following a routine inoculation against yellow fever.
 Asked to report from Ivory Coast by UNICEF, Brabant was administered the yellow fever vaccine Stamaril made by Sanofi Pasteur in April 2011, at the Vaccination Centre East Attica in Pallini, Athens.
 An adverse reaction led to three psychotic episodes, during which Brabant spent more than three months in the intensive care units of psychiatric hospitals in three countries.
 He was replaced for a time by the BBC's then-Balkans Correspondent, Mark Lowen, but eventually recovered and resumed his work for PBS.

 In 2015 Brabant wrote a book entitled Malcolm is a Little Unwell about his illness and the profound effect it had on his career and family life.
 The book was made into a documentary film in 2018 and included original footage shot by Brabant and his wife during his psychosis.

-Personal life

-Brabant met the Danish journalist and author Trine Villemann in Sarajevo.
-The couple married, and have a son Lukas (Luki).
-The family were based in Athens for 16 years until mid-2011.